-This a skill you will need to learn quickly when sand driving on beaches or dunes with regular traffic.
+This is a skill you will need to learn quickly when sand driving on beaches or dunes with regular traffic.
 Dirt Bikes & ATV drivers also enjoy dune driving just as much as we do, however they can cause a bit of a challenge for 4-wheel drivers since they tend to churn up the sand quite badly.
 This creates deep thick loose sand that you want to try and avoid as much as possible.
 The uneven holes and sandpits created by spinning dirt bikes tires make it a bit harder for 4WD’s to navigate through.
-Always try and aim for the moist firm sand on beaches since they are more compact and easier to drive on.
+Always try and aim for the firmest sand on beaches since they are more compact and easier to drive on.
 Sand closer to the seawater creates less resistance than soft loose sand found higher on the shores.

 Observe where other vehicles are getting stuck and avoid those areas if possible.